-Causes Disconnect-Peer-Request to be sent to the peer, the transport process being terminated following reception of Disconnect-Peer-Answer or timeout.
+Send Disconnect-Peer-Request to the peer, the transport process being terminated following reception of Disconnect-Peer-Answer or timeout.
 An option() can be one of the following.

-The Disconnect-Cause to send, REBOOTING, BUSY and DO\NOT\WANT\TO\TALK\TO\YOU respectively.
-Defaults to rebooting for Reason=service | application and goaway for Reason=transport.
+Disconnect-Cause to send, REBOOTING, BUSY and DO_NOT_WANT_TO_TALK_TO_YOU respectively.
+Defaults to rebooting for Reason=service|application and goaway for Reason=transport.